Translation disclaimer (Translation disclaimer)

 People living in the neighbourhood who are registered to vote in local elections can vote in a referendum.
 This will follow a similar process to that for local elections.

-For more about neighbourhood plans, please see: Neighbourhood Development Plans (NDPs).
+For more details, please see: Neighbourhood Development Plans (NDPs).

 Timetable and results